dainik10/Python/README.md

-This a repo is where all the Python from basics to advanced will be uploaded with Data Structures and Algorithm.
+This a repository consists of all the Data Structures in Python code.